Estimated reading time: 24 minutes

 When a person sits in ice-cold water, his blood vessels start constricting.
 After some time, when he moves out, the vessels start dilating again.
 This process proves helpful for flushing out metabolic waste.
 Simultaneously, it challenges your body mentally by exposing it to different stresses and stimuli.

 Besides, ice baths are advantageous for your lymph, which contains white blood cells (WBCs) and intestinal fluid.
 Lymph nodes do not have a pumping process.
 But an ice bath is known for opening vessels and pumping blood throughout the body.
 It has a similar effect on the lymph nodes, and the stagnant fluid in these nodes also starts moving.

 Above all, ice baths boost blood flow, implying that the cells receive more nutrients and oxygen and faster recovery.

 Thermogenesis and Brown Fat

-Just like how sweat helps you keep cool, cold thermogenesis helps raise body temperature.
+Like sweat helps you keep cool, cold thermogenesis helps raise body temperature.
 In research, it was found that cold thermogenesis activates brown cells.
 These brown fat cells raise the body’s metabolic rate in cold conditions.
-So, when you decide to take cold therapy such as ice baths, you put your body under extreme conditions to boost your health and fitness.
+So, when you take cold therapy such as ice baths, you put your body under extreme conditions to boost your health and fitness.

 Cold Shock and Hormesis